gomorpheus/morpheus-docs/_build/html/_sources/administration/monitoring/servicenowmonitoring.rst.txt

 ServiceNow Monitoring Integration Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-NOTE:: A ServiceNow Integration must be already configured in `Administration -> Integraitons` to enable the ServiceNow Monitoring Integraiton.
+NOTE:: A ServiceNow Integration must be already configured in `Administration -> Integrations` to enable the ServiceNow Monitoring Integration.

 Enabled
   Enables the ServiceNow Monitoring Integration Integration
-  Select from a ServiceNow Integration added in `Administration -> Integraitons` New Incident Action
+  Select from a ServiceNow Integration added in `Administration -> Integrations` New Incident Action
   The Service Now action to take when a Morpheus incident is created.
 Close Incident Action